Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 8. [ ] **Snapshot baselines** (deck version numbers, dashboard commit hashes) so post-optimization diffs are easy to audit.

+## Back-to-Back Review ➜ Optimize Command Center

+- [ ] **Publish the session agenda** in the project tracker with separate blocks for review, verify, and optimization so each owner knows when they are on deck.
+- [ ] **Spin up a shared notes doc** (or Notion page) that includes sections for decisions, blockers, optimization tasks, and assigned owners to ensure nothing gets lost in the handoff between review and optimization.
+- [ ] **Open the Maldives Data Tracker** side-by-side with current assets so verifiers can confirm citations without context switching during the meeting.
+- [ ] **Record action items in real time** as the review concludes and convert them into optimization subtasks with due dates before the group breaks.
+- [ ] **Capture verification evidence live** (screenshots, data exports, commit hashes) so the optimization sprint starts with fresh proof of the current state.
+- [ ] **Close with a readiness check**—each workstream confirms the optimization
+      plan, dependencies, and success metrics before the team disbands.

 ## Macro Data Application Playbook

 - [ ] **Lead with credibility.** Highlight Maldives GDP per capita (nominal